surgicalcoder/Tether/README.md

       Start-Process -FilePath $destination -ArgumentList '((APIKEY))','https://ci.appveyor.com/api/projects/surgicalcoder/tether/artifacts/Tether%2Fbin%2FBuild.zip','C:\Tether' -NoNewWindow -Wait
       Remove-Item $destination

+Replace ((APIKEY)) with an API key you have retrieved from Server Density - [You can find more information about this here](https://developer.serverdensity.com/reference#getting-a-token-via-the-ui).
+You may also want to update the other parameters (for example, installation location which in this example is C:\Tether).

 This will automatically download Tether, the Tether installer, and install it to the path specified.
-Feel free to change paths above to what are required.

 ## Manual Installation Instructions